“In classical

 When someone truly seeks forgiveness in

-Jesus, their sins are forgiven and they
+Jesus Christ, their sins are forgiven and they

-are cleansed from their unrighteousness.
+are cleansed from all unrighteousness.

 Their relationship with God is restored to